 - Mental health conditions

-Healthier individuals pay lower premiums.
+The point is that healthy individuals would pay lower premiums.

 3. Smoking Status